 Introduction

-In the preceding hierarchical diagram, you can see core generic interfaces and read-only interface.
-I assume you are familiar with core generic interfaces, so here I'm not discussing more them.
+In the preceding hierarchical diagram, you can see core generic interfaces and read-only interfaces.
+I assume you are familiar with core generic interfaces, so here I'm not discussing more of them.
 Read-only interfaces were introduced only recently with .NET 4.5 They essentially have all the functionality for modifying collections from generic interfaces removed, letting you expose interfaces to other code without any risk of that code being able to use those interfaces to modify collections.

 Look at the read-only part of the hierarchy.
 The read-only interfaces start with an interface called IReadOnlyCollection that mirrors ICollection.
 We saw that the main branch splits into three at this point.
 The read-only interfaces do the same thing except that there's no read-only equivalent of ISet.
 The only read-only interfaces are IReadOnlyList and IReadOnlyDictionary.
 As I said earlier, read-only interfaces do not expose anything to modify the collection.